AbdulTaufeeq01/AbdulTaufeeq01/README.md

 - 👋 Hi, I’m @AbdulTaufeeq01
-- 👀 I’m interested in machine learning and deep learning
+- 👀 I’m interested in Generative AI
-- 🌱 I’m currently learning pytorch
+- 🌱 I’m currently learning LangChain and LangGraph
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: ...

 <!---
 AbdulTaufeeq01/AbdulTaufeeq01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.